 However, they are on this list based on two other key factors: financial problems and a poor start to the season.
-They only made 1 signing during the summer, a loan player from South America who has no experience playing in Europe, and they were forced to let a few players go to try and balance the books.
+They only made one signing during the summer, a loan player from South America who has no experience playing in Europe, and they were forced to let a few players go to try and balance the books.

 Based on how they’ve started this season, relegation is more than a possibility for the Saints.
 The last time that they were relegated from Ligue 1 was in the early 2000s.

-FC Girondins Bordeaux – Bordeaux have an impressive Ligue 1 record; they haven’t suffered relegation since the ’90s, making them one of the league’s mainstays.
+FC Girondins Bordeaux – Bordeaux has an impressive Ligue 1 record; they haven’t suffered relegation since the ’90s, making them one of the league’s mainstays.
 Last season, however, they struggled and had to deal with the threat of relegation.

 They eventually finished in 12th place but were just 5 points above 18th-placed Nantes.